Engin-Boot/pong-stage-sharma-dikshit/Stage0/game_type.md

 - Given: Opened/Running game.
 - When: User selects to create a new game.
-- Then: Create a new profile of the game and provide options how the user widh to start the game.
+- Then: Create a new profile of the game and provide options how the user wants to start the game.

 ## Scenario : Loading a saved profile